 Providing Asset and Other Protection for Your Beneficiaries

-In general, IRAs are protected from the claims of creditors with regard to the IRA account owner while he or she is living.
-However, once the IRA account owner dies and the IRA assets get into the hands of an individual beneficiary, in most states the IRA assets will lose their protected status (see SCOTUS Decision Makes Inherited IRAs Vulnerable to Creditors' Claims for more information).
+In general, IRAs are protected from the claims of creditors with regard to the IRA account owner while they are living.
+However, once the IRA account owner dies and the IRA assets get into the hands of an individual beneficiary, in most states the IRA assets will lose their protected status.

-In addition, an IRA Trust will protect the beneficiary from his or her own bad decisions, excessive spending habits, inexperience with investing, and overreaching spouses.
+In addition, an IRA Trust will protect the beneficiary from their own bad decisions, excessive spending habits, inexperience with investing, and overreaching spouses.

 Creating a Legacy for Your Family

 A different type of problem can be created if you name your minor grandchild as the direct beneficiary of your IRA.
-If this is the case, then a guardianship or conservatorship will need to be established to manage the IRA for the benefit of the grandchild until he or she reaches the age of 18.
-Then, once the grandchild reaches 18, he or she can withdraw 100% of what is left in the IRA without any strings attached.
+If this is the case, then a guardianship or conservatorship will need to be established to manage the IRA for the benefit of the grandchild until they reach the age of 18.
+Then, once the grandchild reaches 18, they can withdraw 100% of what is left in the IRA without any strings attached.

 Planning for a Blended Family

 If you are in a second or later marriage and you and your spouse have a blended family, then your IRA Trust can be designed to give your Trustee access to your IRA for the benefit of your spouse during their lifetime, but after your spouse dies you can dictate that what is left in the IRA Trust will go to the beneficiaries of your choice.
 This will keep your IRA out of the hands of your spouse's family or a new spouse if your spouse chooses to remarry.